 Incision and drainage

-As with any form of surgery, whether outpatient or inpatient, it is important to take note of all instructions relating to the at-home care, especially if gauze needs removing and repacking.
+As with any form of surgery, it is important that people take note of all instructions relating to at-home care, especially if gauze needs removing and repacking.

 General advice for recovery includes:

-A pilonidal cyst may also have complications, which may include the following:
+A pilonidal cyst may also cause complications, including the following: